 - To identify and harness the many resources available in Australia to support the well being of individuals and communities from all backgrounds

 CT commenced in May 2016.
 It grew from a perceived need for individuals and communities, to access the resources they need to be healthy and support themselves.
 It addresses these needs by facilitating networking and the sharing of skills and knowledge for people seeking employment or starting their own businesses.
 It also supports other initiatives that can lead to improvement in community well-being.
 CT serves as an umbrella, under which a range of diverse activities can take place.
 It is open to individuals of all genders, ages, residency status, nationalities and religions.
-CT’s 2016/17 and 2017/18 Annual Reports provide more information about our first two years of operation.
+CT’s 2016/17, 2017/18, 2018/19, 2019/20, 2020/21 and 2021/22 Annual Reports provide more information about our first six years of operation as an incorporated association.
 See also our brief video overview of CT – Click Here for Overview

 Read Our Latest News